Genus Ammopelmatus - Jerusalem Cricket

 Explanation of Names

 Stenopalmatus is probably from Greek stenos (στενος)- "narrow, straight" + pelma (πελμα)- "sole (of the foot)"

-states the genus needs revision, with 14 species currently described in the family, but more than 60 North American species likely--most presumably in this genus.
+states the genus needs revision, with 14 species currently described in the family, but more than 60 North American species likely.

 Wingless.
 Antennae long.
 Front of pronotum is wide, antennae widely separated at base, head is very large.
 Tibiae are robust with spines for digging, and tarsi have pads beneath.
 Hind femora do not extend beyond tip of abdomen in this family (1)